italiangrid/storm-puppet-module/README.md

 ## Description

-StoRM Puppet module allows administrators to configure StoRM services deployed on CentOS 7.
+StoRM Puppet module allows administrators to configure StoRM services deployed on CentOS 7 and AlmaLinux/RedHat 9.

 The supported services are: